 (Optional) On the Applications page, click Create Application.

-This step is required only if you already have existing applications.
+This step is required only for users that have existing applications.

-Click Use a Template to Create an Application.
-Find the template you want, hover over the card, and click Create Now.
+On the application creation page, select Use a Template to Create an Application.
+In the template area below, find a template, hover over its card, and then click Create Now.

 Import an application

-You can host existing serverless applications that comply with Serverless Devs specifications in Serverless Application Center.
+You can host existing serverless applications that comply with Serverless Devs specifications to Serverless Application Center in Function Compute.

 Log on to the Function Compute console.
 In the left-side navigation pane, click Applications.